docksal/docksal/docs/project-customize.md

 <a name="default-configurations"></a>
 ## Default stacks

-Docksal ships with a set of default configurations (stacks), that are yml files stored in `~/.docksal/stacks/`.
+Docksal ships with a set of default configurations (stacks), which are `yml` files stored in `~/.docksal/stacks/`.
-These files are a good starting point of reference when you begin creating your own project configuration.
+These files are a good reference, when you begin creating a custom project configuration.

-!!! warning "DO NOT CHANGE DEFAULT STACKS!"
-    You should not change or customize existing default stacks.
-You should use `.docksal` folder in your project to customize your project configuration.

 | File name                  | Description |
 |----------------------------|:------------|